HL7/fhir-identity-matching-ig/input/pagecontent/index.md

 When identity proofing has been completed for an individual, the process of verifying that demographic attributes are consistent with a unique individual in the real world makes the attributes more meaningful in match requests and improves match quality when probabilistic matching must be used.

 &emsp;&emsp;

+### Testing

+For readers that are looking to test an implementation of this guide, additional testing resource can be found on the [Implementer Support page](https://confluence.hl7.org/display/FAST/FAST+Implementer+Support) of the HL7 FAST Confluence site.

 ### Use Cases and Roles